George A. Pruitt Hall

 - The site is located on West State Street and Calhoun Street, and features views of the Delaware River, the Calhoun Street Bridge and the Trenton skyline.

 Budgettop of page

 The total project cost is approximately $26.2 million, including:

 - $1.5 million for demolition of the Glen Cairn Arms and site remediation and preparation.

-- $24.7 million for design and construction of the Nursing Education Center.
+- $24.7 million for design and construction of the building.

-- Approximately $12.7 million of the project cost is being funded by the Building Our Futures Bond Act, approved by New Jersey voters in 2012.
+- Approximately $12.7 million of the project cost is being funded by the Building Our Future Bond Act, approved by New Jersey voters in 2012.